Policy Governance by KICA Members

 Serve on the Board

-The board is made up of six community member directors and one director appointed by the developer, Kiawah Partners.
+The board is made of six community member directors.
 Each winter, the association conducts an election to fill any open director seats.
 The elected directors serve for three years and begin their term at the KICA annual meeting, typically in March.
 Applications to serve open in the fall of each year, and all association members are invited to run for election.
-Learn more about board service.

 Community Voices on Island Topics